-Consider a completely randomized design for an experiment with three treatment factors A, B and C. We will assume that every combination of levels of A, B and C is observed (so the factors are crossed).
+Completely randomized design for an experiment with three treatment factors A, B and C.

+Every combination of levels of A, B and C is observed (so factors are crossed).

+Notation:
-Notation: A has a levels, coded 1, 2, ..., a B has b levels, coded 1, 2, ..., b C has c levels, coded 1, 2, ..., c v = total number of treatments ( = abc)

-Example: Pollution noise data (http://lib.stat.cmu.edu/DASL/Datafiles/airpullutionfiltersdat.html)
+A has a levels, coded 1, 2, ..., a B has b levels, coded 1, 2, ..., b C has c levels, coded 1, 2, ..., c v = total number of treatments (= abc) Example: Pollution noise data

+(http://lib.stat.cmu.edu/DASL/Datafiles/airpullutionfilltersdat.html)

-These data were presented byTexaco, Inc. in 1973 to assert their claim that the Octel pollution filter was at least equal in noise reduction as standard silencers.
+Data presented by Texaco, Inc. in 1973 to support their claim that the Octel pollution filter was at least equal in noise reduction as standard silencers.

+Variables:

-Variables: NOISE = Noise level reading in decibels (response)
+NOISE = Noise level reading in decibels (response)